 All Impression text will be governed by at least one named style.
-If you have not applied one of the supplied pre-set styles or attributes, then text will be in its basic form of BaseStyle.
+If you have not applied a style or attribute, then text is in its basic form of BaseStyle.

 BaseStyle sets all of the possible attributes as follows:

 The text font Trinity.medium